richardhenyash/balloon-pop-maths/TESTING.md

 Hover styling is working as intended.
 <img src="./assets/testing/features/options-audio.png" style="margin: 15px; width:300px;">

-* **Options Button** has been tested and works as intended, opening collapsing **Options** panel.
+* **Options Button** has been tested and works as intended, opening collapsing **Options Panel**.
 Hover styling is working as intended.
 <img src="./assets/testing/features/options.png" style="margin: 15px; width:300px;">

 * **Options Panel** has been tested and works as intended.
 Options buttons are succesfully updated
 depending on selected game mode.
 Hover styling for each individual option button is working as intended.

-* **Multiplication and Division Options Panel** - In multiplication and division modes, the first two options buttons ("2, 5, 10" and "Mixed 1 to 12") act as intended (as toggle buttons) and de-select all other options buttons if selected.
+* **Multiplication and Division Options Panel** - in multiplication and division modes, the first two options buttons ("2, 5, 10" and "Mixed 1 to 12") act as intended (as toggle buttons) and de-select all other options buttons if selected.
 All other options buttons act as intended - multiple buttons may be selected and de-selected.
 If no other options buttons are active, options buttons cannot be de-selected.
 <img src="./assets/testing/features/options-multiply.png" style="margin: 15px; width:300px;">

-* **Addition and Subtraction Options Panel**
-In addition and subtraction modes, all four options buttons act as intended (as toggle buttons) and de-select all other options buttons if selected.
+* **Addition and Subtraction Options Panel** - in addition and subtraction modes, all four options buttons act as intended (as toggle buttons) and de-select all other options buttons if selected.
 <img src="./assets/testing/features/options-add.png" style="margin: 15px; width:300px;">